California Gov. Newsom orders bars to close, restaurants to halt indoor dining in LA, other counties

 Businesses can continue to operate if they can move operations outdoors.

-“This doesn’t mean restaurants are shut down,” Newsom said at a briefing.
-“It means that we’re trying to take the activities, as many activities as we can -- these mixed activities, these concentrated activities — and move them outdoors, which is a way of mitigating the spread of this virus.”
+"This doesn't mean restaurants are shut down," Newsom, a Democrat, said at a briefing.
+"It means that we're trying to take the activities, as many activities as we can -- these mixed activities, these concentrated activities — and move them outdoors, which is a way of mitigating the spread of this virus."

-The list of affected counties ran up and down the state, including Los Angeles, Orange, Riverside, Santa Barabara, and Contra Costa.
+The list of affected counties ran up and down the state: Contra Costa, Fresno, Glenn, Imperial, Kern, Kings, Los Angeles, Merced, Orange, Riverside, Sacramento, San Bernardino, San Joaquin, Santa Barbara, Santa Clara, Solano, Stanislaus, Tulare and Ventura counties.

+Last week, Newsom asked officials in Imperial County -- a farming region on the U.S.-Mexico border -- to impose more restrictions after a surge in infections, resulting in a 23-percent positivity rate.

+The county Board of Supervisors agreed Monday to close parks and non-essential businesses, except for curbside pickup.

-Newsom's announcement came as the state reported its highest daily COVID-19 count Monday with 8,000 infections and multiple days with new highs.
-Hospitalizations related to the virus have soared over the past two weeks to 51 percent, he said Wednesday.
+Newsom's order came as the state reported its highest daily COVID-19 count Monday with 8,000 infections and multiple days with new highs.
+Hospitalizations related to the virus have soared over the past two weeks to 43 percent, he said Wednesday.

 Statewide, over 232,600 cases have been reported, in addition to over 6,000 deaths, according to the state Department of Public Health.
+The infection rate marked an increase of nearly 50 percent, due in part to more testing.

+CORONAVIRUS REPORTEDLY KILLS CALIFORNIA MAN WHO EXPRESSED REGRET OVER ATTENDING PARTY: ‘IT WAS JUST ONE MOMENT'

-Beaches in Los Angeles County, along with piers and bicycle paths, will close beginning Friday through Monday in an effort to prevent a repeat of Memorial Day weekend when large crowds gathered in close proximity and ignored safety measures.
+Beaches in Los Angeles County, along with piers and bicycle paths, will close beginning Friday through Monday in an effort to prevent a repeat of Memorial Day weekend when large crowds gathered in close proximity and largely ignored safety measures.

 All parking facilities at state beaches in Southern California and the Bay Area will also be closed for the upcoming weekend.
 The closures reverse the reopening process that began weeks ago after months of unprecedented lockdowns.